tryriot/frontend-challenge-boilerplate/README.md

 - [ ] The trash icon is not working
 - [ ] When pressing enter in input, the page reloads
 - [ ] Adding a second item renames the first one
+- [ ] I should not be able to insert an empty todo

 ### New features to implement: